MuseumsThings To Do

 Museum of the Canals Amsterdam – Period Room

-museum of the canals amsterdam garden
+Catch a glimpse of the garden

 The hand-held audio tour is currently available in 9 different languages – Dutch, English, French, German, Italian, Spanish, Chinese Mandarin, Japanese and Russian.